 So you’ve received prices (quotations) from a bunch of contractors or subcontractors!
 Who do you select to do the work?
 Well at first look the easy answer may appear to select the contractor with the lowest price.
 But is that constructor's price really the lowest?

 Not all prices are equal and the cheapest price might become the most expensive price when the work is completed.
-It’s therefore vital to spend time and compare the prices that each contractor has submitted – to ensure that you are comparing apples with apples and that there aren’t hidden, unpleasant surprises.
+It’s therefore vital to spend time and compare the prices that each contractor has submitted – to ensure that you are comparing apples with apples and that there aren’t hidden unpleasant surprises.
 That the contractor has priced everything they were required to price.

-Checking contractor prices
+Checking the contractor's prices